mfidabel/databricks_hackathon_2025/README.md

 ### Demos and Examples

 - You will find some demo materials in your workspace.
 For example, the `Build your first AI Agent` notebook and `Bakehouse Sales Starter Space` Genie space both provide a great starting point for building your own agents in Databricks.
+- The [Agent Library Integrations](2025_agent_hackathon_resources/databricks_agent_library_integrations.ipynb) notebook provides a quick overview of how to integrate models from Databricks Model Serving with the popular LlamaIndex and LangGraph libraries, and addresses some common issues you may encounter.
+Using one of these frameworks can save you a lot of time and effort.
-- The [Agent Development](./agent_dev.ipynb) notebook provides a quick tour of some of the tools Databricks provides for building agents, such as MLflow tracing and Agent Evaluations.
+- The [Agent Development](2025_agent_hackathon_resources/agent_dev.ipynb) notebook provides a quick tour of some of the tools Databricks provides for building agents, such as MLflow tracing and Agent Evaluations.
 - For lower-code approaches, consider using [AI/BI Genie Spaces](https://docs.databricks.com/aws/en/genie) and [AI builder](https://docs.databricks.com/aws/en/generative-ai/ai-builder/) to build agents.